IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 The Cardano Community is expected to propose, not less than on an annual basis, a budget for the ongoing maintenance and future development of the Cardano Blockchain.
 All owners of ada are expected to periodically approve the Cardano Blockchain budget through an on-chain “Info action.”No withdrawals from the Cardano Blockchain treasury shall be permitted unless such withdrawals have been authorized and are being made pursuant to a budget for the

-Cardano Blockchain that i then in effect as required by the Cardano Blockchain Guardrails,and which has not been determined by the Constitutional Committee to be unconstitutional.Cardano Blockchain budgets shall specify a process for overseeing use of funds from Cardano Blockchain treasury withdrawals including designating one or more administrators who shall be responsible for such oversight.
+Cardano Blockchain that i then in effect as required by the Cardano Blockchain Guardrails,and which has not been determined by the Constitutional Committee to be unconstitutional.
+Cardano Blockchain budgets shall specify a process for overseeing use of funds from Cardano Blockchain treasury withdrawals including designating one or more administrators who shall be responsible for such oversight.

 Any governance action requesting ada from the Cardano Blockchain treasury shall require an allocation of ada as a part of such funding request to cover the cost of periodic independent audits and the implementation of oversight metrics as to the use of such ada.
 Contractual obligations governing the use of ada received from the Cardano Blockchain treasury pursuant to a Cardano budget shall include dispute resolution provisions.

-## ARTICLE IV.DELEGATED REPRESENTATIVES
+## ARTICLE IV.
+DELEGATED REPRESENTATIVES

 ### Section 1